 The cult had its origins as far back as 1972, following the chance meeting of its Texan founders, 41-year-old Marshall Applewhite and 44-year-old Bonnie Nettles.

 The son of a Presbyterian minister, Applewhite was a former University professor who’d been fired for an alleged homosexual relationship with a student.
 He met Nettles during his stay in a psychiatric hospital; she worked there as a nurse.
 He was investigating alternatives to his traditional Christian beliefs; she was interested in theosophy and biblical prophecy.

-The pair became friends and co-habitees (though not lovers), and with their religious interests, by mid-1974 had crystallised their thoughts into a basic doctrine, believing that they’d been chosen to fulfil biblical prophecies and been given minds on a higher level to those possessed by ordinary people.
+The pair became friends and cohabitees (though not lovers), and with their religious interests, by mid-1974 had crystallized their thoughts into a basic doctrine, believing that they’d been chosen to fulfill biblical prophecies and been given minds on a higher level to those possessed by ordinary people.

 They also believed they’d die, be resurrected and, in public view, their bodies would be taken up into a spaceship.
 When they then set about recruiting followers, they referred to themselves as ‘The UFO Two’ and their followers as ‘The Crew’.
 At recruiting events they made out they were representing beings from another planet, dubbed the ‘Next Level’, seeking volunteers for an ‘experiment’.
 Those that did so would gain a higher evolutionary level.

 Applewhite was a believer in the ancient astronaut theory that ETs had visited Earth many millennia ago and put homo sapiens here, and they would come back to save a select few.
 He talked a lot about ETs, even claiming they communicated with him through Star Trek.